itzlise/Mangowc-Config/README.md

-# Tony-BTW MangoWC Config Improved
-*credit to tony for making the original config for rofi, mango, foot and nvim*
+## Dotfiles

-## THESE ARE NOT BEGINNER FRIENDLY DOTFILES, ANY PROBLEMS ARE ON YOU
+THESE ARE NOT BEGINNER FRIENDLY, ANY PROBLEMS ARE ON YOU

 ## What is the difference
 ##### These dotfiles provide a less barebones experience where you dont need to clone 20 repos to make your compositor feel complete

-## Features
-##### Bash prompt & sysfetch autostart without stuff like oh-my-zsh or oh-my-posh (hand copied from tony-btw)
-##### Nvim, Waybar, Nitch, fastfetch and mangowc configuration
-##### Tokyonight theme out of the box

 ## Installation
 #### Install and Enable Dependencies